System Macros

 set_symbols

-Sets the local symbol table, preserving any macros in the macro table.
+Redefines the default module's symbol table, preserving any macros in its macro table.

 (macro set_symbols (symbols*)